Part 1 of 2

 Every myth takes the form of a story.
-They are always stories, always narratives, and they always involve concrete events and usually concrete characters.
-Now, sometimes these characters are gods or demi-gods.
+They are always narratives involving concrete events and usually concrete characters.
+Sometimes these characters are gods or demi-gods.
 Other times they are personifications of phenomena.
-For instance, here’s an example of an old myth.
-This is a Latin myth, and it goes something like this:
+For instance, here’s an example of an old Latin myth that Heidegger recounts in Being and Time:

 Care was walking along the river.
-(Here we have personification of a force: Care.)
+[Here we have personification of a force: Care.]
 She bends down and scoops up some mud, and she forms it into a creature.
 She calls upon Jupiter to breathe life into it, and then she decides to name it.
-But, of course, this creates a problem, because the Earth has donated the stuff that it’s made out of, the mud, and Jupiter has donated the principal of life, soul.
+But, of course, this creates a problem, because the Earth has donated the stuff that it’s made out of, the mud, and Jupiter has donated the principle of life, soul.
 Although she has manufactured it, she doesn’t have complete claim over the thing, and so the three forces, Jupiter, the Earth, and Care begin arguing about what to name it.
 What do we name this new creature?
 They settle the dispute this way: Earth, because it gave its substance will receive its substance back when it is dead.
 Zeus, or Jupiter, who gave it its soul will receive the soul back after it’s dead.
 And Care, because it manufactured this creature, will possess it throughout its entire life.
 They decided to name the creature Homo, man, from humus, earth.

 So, this is a myth about the origin of man, and it is specifically a myth about the fact that care possesses us throughout our lives.
 What does that mean?
 We’re always worrying about something.
 We are always concerned about things.
-This myth is an attempt to give us some reason, some account, some explanation for why human life is always beset by human worries and cares.
+This myth is an attempt to give us some reason, some account, some explanation for why human life is always beset by worries and cares.

 Every myth has a narrative structure, concrete, specific events, and concrete characters.
 Yet, every myth tries to deal with something of universal significance.
 The most universally significant things are, again, man’s nature, the cosmos, our place in the cosmos, and what the good life is.

 It seems like philosophy is the last place that you would expect to see myths popping up.
 But then we reach Plato, who is the first philosopher in the Western tradition whose complete works have survived.
 I would argue that Aristophanes’ Clouds is a philosophical work, but most other people wouldn’t put him in the canon, so Plato is first.
 Plato is the first philosophical thinker in the Western canon from whom any single complete work survives.
 And, as it turns out, all of his works have survived.
 And yet all of his works, except for his letters, are myths.
 They are narratives.
 They are dialogues, which are narratives.
 And within these dialogues are little narratives as well.